zwilsoncc/docs/pages/docs/v1/continuous-integration/travis.md

       master: true
 ```

-> *Note*: If you are deploying using an OSS account you will have to add the `--public` argument with the Now commands to avoid being asked if you are sure you want your deployment to be public, which will block the build; awaiting user input.
+<Note>If you are deploying using an OSS account you will have to add the <InlineCode>--public</InlineCode> argument with the Now commands to avoid being asked if you are sure you want your deployment to be public, which will block the build; awaiting user input.</Note>

 As you may have noticed, the above script for the master branch uses the `now alias` command without providing the deployment URL and the alias to use.
 This can be achieved [using a configuration file](/docs/features/configuration).
 You can read more about it in ["How Do I Deploy and Alias in a Single Command?"](/docs/other/faq#how-do-i-deploy-and-alias-in-a-single-command) on our FAQ page.